 The active duty military and the reserve forces are much smaller today than at the beginning of the last decade of the 20th Century.
-From a peak of about 2.1 million, the active force shrank to less than 1.4 million by the year 2000.5 A similar decline was also reflected in employment in the defense industry and to a lesser extent among DOD civilian employees.6 Despite events since September 11th, 2001, recent military personnel strength figures are only slightly greater than in 2000 and prospects for large increases are unlikely.7 military opted to emphasize the fighting "tooth" rather than the supporting "tail" in the new force mix.8 This decision in turn suggested the additional measure of providing for necessary surge support for military contingencies by contracting in the non-warfighting areas.
-The U.S. Army actually initiated a policy calling for Army components to plan and contract for logistics and engineering support services for worldwide contingency operations in the mid-1980's.
-9 The first request for contract support under this "Logistics Civil Augmentation Program" (LOGCAP), construction and maintenance of a pipeline and fuel distribution system in southwest Asia, came in 1989.
-In the mid to late 1990's the Navy initiated a "Construction Capabilities Contract" (CONCAP) and the Air Force a "Contract Augmentation Program" (AFCAP) confirming the trend toward establishing contract programs that could be activated to support contingency operations.10
+From a peak of about 2.1 million, the active force shrank to less than 1.4 million by the year 2000.
+A similar decline was also reflected in employment in the defense industry and to a lesser extent among DoD civilian employees.
+Despite events since September 11th, 2001, recent military personnel strength figures are only slightly greater than in 2000, and prospects for large increases are unlikely.

+Given the reality of shrinking military end-strengths during the 1990's, a reassessment of the force mix was in order.
+The shrinking military opted to emphasize the fighting "tooth" rather than the supporting "tail" in the new force mix.
+This decision in turn suggested the additional measure of providing for necessary surge support for military contingencies by contracting in the non-warfighting areas.
+The US Army actually initiated a policy calling for Army components to plan and contract for logistics and engineering support services for worldwide contingency operations in the mid-1980's.
+The first request for contract support under this "Logistics Civil Augmentation Program" (LOGCAP), construction and maintenance of a pipeline and fuel distribution system in southwest Asia, came in 1989.
+In the mid-to-late 1990's, the Navy initiated a "Construction Capabilities Contract" (CONCAP) and the Air Force a "Contract Augmentation Program" (AFCAP) confirming the trend toward establishing contract programs that could be activated to support contingency operations.